Biggo03/RISC-V-Single-Cycle/README.md

 The project showcases a fundamental understanding of processor architecture by implementing key RISC-V instructions and focusing on control and data paths.
 By integrating testbenches for validation, this project also emphasizes the importance of hardware testing and verification.

+A schematic for the complete microarchitecture can be found in the "Documentation" folder.

 ## Supported instructions

 | Instruction | Type | Opcode | Description |